-Prescription Opioid Detox Treatment in Orange County
+Prescription Opioid Detox Treatment in Southern California

 Detox is the first stage of recovery, a vital step on the path to a life free of drugs.
-America’s Opioid epidemic has seen a vast increase in addiction to prescription medications such as Vicodin, Oxycontin, Norco, Fentanyl, Dilaudid, Percocet, Codeine, Tramadol and Morphine.
+America’s Opioid epidemic has seen a vast increase in addiction to prescription medications such as Vicodin, Oxycontin, Norco, Fentanyl, Dilaudid, Percocet, Codeine, Tramadol, and Morphine.
 All these, along with street heroin, fall into a category of drugs described as narcotics.
 Although the withdrawal symptoms from these drugs are generally similar, we are aware that, just as each person is unique, so are their experiences of addiction and withdrawal.
 Therefore on entering our detox, we will prepare a care plan that will be specific to you.

 Managing Prescription Opioid Withdrawal Symptoms